The two witnesses who helped change my life

 I can remember thinking they were crazy.
 I shook my head and wondered how anyone could be so different from everyone else I'd ever known.
 I didn't know it at the time but I was a witness to people living out the reality of a passage from the book of Job who was the greatest of all the people of the East.

-After Job lost everything; his home, his children, and all his wealth he was struck with painful boils from the sole of his feet to the crown of his head.
-While sitting in the midst of the ashes of his life he took a broken piece of pottery to scrape off the scabs his wife said to him, “Do you still hold fast to your integrity?
-Curse God and die!” which is what the world was screaming at the two followers of Christ with their family disrupted, their finances destroyed, and their child dead.
-These born-again believers said with their actions to the world what Job replied to his wife, “You speak as one of the foolish women speaks.
-Shall we indeed accept good from God, and shall we not accept adversity?”
+After Job lost everything; his home, his children, and all his wealth, he was struck with painful boils from the sole of his feet to the crown of his head.
+While sitting amid the ashes of his life he took a broken piece of pottery to scrape off the scabs his wife said to him, "Do you still hold fast to your integrity?
+Curse God and die!" which is what the world was screaming at the two followers of Christ with their family disrupted, their finances destroyed, and their child dead.
+These born-again believers said with their actions to the world what Job replied to his wife, "You speak as one of the foolish women speaks.
+Shall we indeed accept good from God, and shall we not accept adversity?"

-Years later as I reflected upon whether or not it was possible to live for God in a fallen world the memory of those two saints, Judy and Harry, praising God for blessings in the middle of what the fallen world saw as a curse I knew it was possible.
-Now after forty years of walking with my hand in the hand of the Man who stilled the sea I know it from personal experience.
+Years later as I reflected upon whether it was possible to live for God in a fallen world the memory of those two saints, Judy and Harry, praising God for blessings in the middle of what the fallen world saw as a curse I knew it was possible.
+Now after forty years of walking with my hand in the hand of the Man who stilled the sea, I know it from personal experience.

-Choose God and accept His gift of salvation not for what we’ve done but because of what Jesus did.
+Choose God and accept His gift of salvation not for what we've done but because of what Jesus did.
 He paid the price for our lifetime membership in the family of God, but we still may have to pay some dues down here.
-If we trust in Him when the wind and the waves smash against us we’ll stand like a house built on a rock.
-If we choose to give our lives to God in Jesus we get them back again better and brighter than we could ever imagine.
-If we instead try to keep our lives for ourselves we lose everything, and when the wind and the waves smash against us we’ll crumble like a house built upon the sand.
+If we trust in Him when the wind and the waves smash against us we'll stand like a house built on a rock.
+If we choose to give our lives to God in Jesus, we get them back again better and brighter than we could ever imagine.
+If we instead try to keep our lives for ourselves we lose everything, and when the wind and the waves smash against us we'll crumble like a house built upon the sand.

 We never know who's watching.
 We never know what someone else may see.
 So let's quit tickling ourselves to death, find the joy of the Lord which is our strength and let the joy, joy, joy of the Lord down in our souls and watch our lives become the witness He's called us to be.

-Thank you Judy and Harry for being two witnesses who helped change my life.
+Thank you, Judy and Harry, for being two witnesses who helped change my life.
 I praise God for you both, and I love you with the love of the Lord.